SHANAVAZ900/whatsapp_clone/README.md

 ### Also my first day completion image:![](Images/main.png)

-#### So,my first day of my project is completed as shown in above images and videos
+#### So,my first day of my project is completed as shown in above images and videos.